 Androgynous sounding and looking 李宇春 doesn’t fit the usual mold for female Mainland Chinese pop stars.

 But since winning a Super Girl competition (similar to “American Idol”) in 2005, 李宇春 has undoubtedly become one of China’s most popular singers.

 李宇春 also has a certain amount of international fame, representing many Western brands in China.

 Why You Should Know Famous Chinese Singers and Their Music

-Listening to music can be both passive (just put the music on and doze off or do dishes) and active (study lyrics, listen to songs repeatedly and sing along), which makes it a great activity to use for both types of learning—and a way to practice some Chinese even if you don’t have enough energy for more active study.
+- Their songs are great for learning Chinese.
+Listening to music can be passive (just put the music on in the background) and active (study the lyrics, listen to songs repeatedly and sing along).
+Plus, it’s a great way to practice Chinese when you don’t have enough energy for more traditional study.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 - Knowing famous singers is important for cultural literacy.
 Not knowing the most famous Chinese singers when studying Mandarin is like not knowing who Lady Gaga or The Beatles are.
 Part of getting culturally literate is knowing not just who the person is but also being familiar with their most famous work.